rosulek/gmail-tickler/README.md

 In "Getting Things Done" (GTD) terminology, a **tickler** is a collection of items that require action at some time in the future.
 These items are kept "out of sight, out of mind" in a separate *tickler file* until their specified date.

 This script provides tickler functionality completely within Gmail.
-By sending email to yourself and including a special command, the email thread is moved out of your inbox until the date/time that you specify.
+By either sending email to yourself in a particular way or applying a particular label, the email thread is moved out of your inbox until the date/time that you specify.

 #### Followupthen: